Axos Bank First Checking review

 What are the benefits of the Axos Bank First Checking account?Axos Bank First Checking is a joint account between a parent and a child.
 It has standard banking features for kids, such as a free debit card and parental monitoring, as well as these perks:

 - Earns interest.
-Your teen earns a competitive 0.25% APY on their total account balance.
+Your teen earns a 0.1% APY on their total account balance.
+That’s not a great rate, but it’s still more than other checking accounts offer.

 - ATM reimbursements.
 Axos Bank reimburses up to $12 in out-of-network ATM fees each month, giving your teen the flexibility to withdraw cash when they need it.